abhiTronix/raspberry-pi-cross-compilers/README.md

 ### Optimization Flags Involved:

-**These toolchains are built with these following system-specific LTO _(Link Time Optimization)_ flags, therefore you can easily take advantage of your Raspberry Pi's CPU specific features with these Toolchains while compiling your programs:**
+These toolchains are built with these following system-specific LTO _(Link Time Optimization)_ flags, therefore you can easily take advantage of your Raspberry Pi's CPU specific features with these Toolchains while compiling your programs:

-**Important:** The latest Raspberry Pi 4 uses a Broadcom BCM2711 SoC with a 1.5 GHz 64-bit quad-core ARM Cortex-A72 processor, that also have armv8-a architecture similar to Raspberry Pi 3B+, therefore it is also officially supported!

 | Raspberry Pi Board | Link Time Optimization Flags |
 |---|---|